kragen/dumbfts/README.md

 each posting will pass through about 6 merges on the way to the final index, for a final I/O cost of 1100GB.
 If N=10, it need only pass through about 3 merges.

+The program `merge.py` examines a set of index segments and suggests such a merge, using N=5, if possible.

 A smarter merging policy might perform smaller merges more eagerly, bigger merges more reluctantly, and perform merges more eagerly when